aErgani/home-iac/README.md

-# temple-iac
+# home-iac
-Infra As Code repo for Raspberry PI
+Infra As Code repo for Oculus VM